Trirrin/Tricode-cli/README.md

 Configuration is stored in `~/.tricode/settings.json`.

 On first run, a default config file will be created at `~/.tricode/settings.json`.
-Edit it to add your settings:
+Edit it to add your settings.
+The config is provider-based and supports multiple backends (e.g., OpenAI, Anthropic):

 ```bash
 nano ~/.tricode/settings.json